 I'm passionate about helping people identify themselves as creative and capable, to recognize their strengths and to not feel held back by their own perceived "weaknesses".

 I don't believe people are born with a "math gene", or an "art gene", or a "languages gene" that determines their ability to excel in either.

-In fact, I am utterly convinced that a good teacher can teach even those that consider themselves as seriously lacking in "talent".
+In fact, I am convinced that a good teacher can teach even those that consider themselves as seriously lacking in "talent".

 I believe that "talent" is also a myth, or at least seriously misunderstood.